ninest/parthkabra.me/content/work/saf/index.md

     href: https://hls-app.pages.dev
 ---

 In the second year of my compulsory National Service at Singapore, I worked as a software developer.
-Most of my friends had a typical military roles such as supply assistant, transport operator (_driver_), or infantry, but I was luckier since I was chosen for a role directly related to my future career.
+Most of my friends had a typical military roles such as supply assistant, transport operator (_driver_), or infantry, but I was more fortunate to be selected for a role related to my future career.
 In this time, developed and rolled out multiple modules and apps for the Singapore Armed Forces such as

 - iTrust
 - MT-RAC+